What’s in this article

 Any resident or non-resident organisations doing business and generating taxable income in Malaysia will be taxed on income from Malaysia.

-For resident organisations carrying out business of air transport, sea transport, insurance and banking will be taxable on their global income.
+For resident organisations carrying out the business of air transport, sea transport, insurance and banking will be taxable on their global income.
 That said, there are exemptions for resident banks, insurance companies and Takaful companies but is subject to specified conditions.

 Malaysia Corporate Tax Rate